bengabay11/RemoteControl/README.md

 # RemoteControl
-A client server application that allows the client remote control of the server
+A client server application that allows the client remote control on the server